A comparison of Ashtekar's and Friedrich's formalisms of spatial infinity: Asymptotically Minkowskian spacetimes at spatial infinity

 \subsection{The conformal constraint equations on $\mathcal{H}$}

-In this section, we discuss the implications Definition \ref{Definition:AMSI} has on the conformal Einstein constraint equations \eqref{ConformalConstraint1}-\eqref{ConformalConstraint8} when evaluated on the asymptote $\mathcal{H}$.
-In this way, we recover systematically the conditions satisfied by the gravitational field on the hyperboloid as discussed in~\cite{AshRom92}.
+In this section, we discuss the implications of Definition \ref{Definition:AMSI} on the conformal Einstein constraint equations \eqref{ConformalConstraint1} \eqref{ConformalConstraint8} when evaluated on the asymptote $\mathcal{H}$.
+In this way, we systematically recover the conditions satisfied by the gravitational field on the hyperboloid as discussed in~\cite{AshRom92}.

-In order to evaluate the conformal Einstein constraints on $\mathcal{H}$, we first consider the equations \eqref{ConformalConstraint1}-\eqref{ConformalConstraint8} on timelike hypersurfaces for which the conformal factor $\Omega$ is constant.
-On these hypersurfaces one has, in adapted coordinates, that $D_i\zeta=0$ and $D_i D_j\zeta=0$.
-Following the discussion in \cite{AshRom92} define
+In order to evaluate the conformal Einstein constraints on $\mathcal{H}$, we first consider the equations \eqref{ConformalConstraint1}-\eqref{ConformalConstraint8} on timelike hypersurfaces for which the conformal factor $\Omega = \zeta$ is constant.
+On these hypersurfaces, one has, in adapted coordinates, that $D_a \zeta=0$ and $D_a D_b \zeta=0$.
+Following the discussion in \cite{AshRom92}, define

 Note that the unit normal is related to Ashtekar's normal by $n^a = \nu N^a$ with $\nu\equiv \Omega \digamma^{- \frac{1}{2}} = O(\Omega)$ i.e. as $\zeta \rightarrow 0$, we have $|\nu| \leq M |\Omega|$, where $M$ is a positive constant.
 From (\ref{Sigma-definition}), we have $\Sigma = \nu \digamma$.
 Taking the limit of equations \eqref{ConformalConstraint1}-\eqref{ConformalConstraint8} as $\zeta\rightarrow 0$, one obtains the following equations on $\mathcal{H}$: